ljstaib/news-analyzer/README.md

 Phase 3: In progress.
 Please see NLP_analysis.py for the ConvertFilesToText() function.
 I can currently convert from TXT and PDF files.
 2/25: Turned extra newline characters into only one for converted PDFs.
 I will continue to edit PDF conversion.

 Phase 3 Deliverable 1: Completed.
 Data storage defined in DataStorageStrategy.pdf.
 Code has started to be updated to incorporate MongoDB.
 Please see NewsAnalyzerDemo3_1.mov for a demonstration of my current API.
 Data is pulled from MongoDB.

-Next, I need an authentication system and button commands on the actual webpage.
+TODO:
+- Authentication system
+- Webpage functionality
+- Finish RESTFUL API, just need to be able to edit users/files
+- Host new website on S3

 Phase 1:
 --------------------------------------------------------------------------------------------------------------------------------